Print

 6. Serve: Serve the warm meatballs with a small ramekin of dipping sauce.
 Or, serve meatballs over brown rice with stir-fried vegetables and drizzle the sauce over the top.

 Freeze For Later: Label and open a gallon-sized freezer bag and lay it on the counter.
-Follow Step 2 and 3, however, place the meatballs in a single layer in the freezer bag.
+Follow Steps 2 and 3, however, place the meatballs in a single layer in the freezer bag.
 Seal, squeezing out excess air, and freeze flat.
 Then, combine all the ingredients for the Dipping Sauce in a quart-sized freezer bag, seal, toss to combine, and freeze along with the meatballs.
 You can also include a bag of cooked brown rice and a bag of frozen stir fry veggies to complete the meal kit.

 Prepare From Frozen: Thaw the meatballs, sauce, and rice in the refrigerator.
 Follow Step 1 and then Steps 4-6 to cook the meatballs and sauce.
-Warm up the rice in the microwave and prepare the stir fry veggies according to package directions.
+Warm up the rice in the microwave and prepare the stir-fry veggies according to package directions.

 Notes/Tips